robna/MPX_specDB/README.md

 ***Citation***:

-To cite the most recent release of the MPX_specDB code and data please refer to:
+To cite the most recent release of the MPX_specDB code please refer to:
 > Lenz R, Fischer F, Arnold M, Fernández-González V, Moscoso-Pérez CM, Andrade-Garda JM, Muniategui-Lorenzo S, Fischer D, Database of Raman and ATR-FTIR spectra of weathered and biofouled polymers, 2023, https://doi.org/10.5281/zenodo.8314801.

 The raw spectra collection can be found on the chemical research data repository [Radar4Chem](https://doi.org/10.22000/1820) and is citeable as: